73 Courses / 80 Classes found

 Open

-• Notes: This class is graded on a Credit or No Credit (P/Z) basis.
+• This class is graded on a Credit or No Credit (P/Z) basis.

-REA290AH is required before you apply for your license.
-This class is approved for 3 hours of Real Estate Legal Issues and 3 hours of Contract Law with the Department of Real Estate.
+REA290AH is required prior to practicing real estate.
+This class is also approved for 3 hours of Real Estate Legal Issues and 3 hours of Contract Law, which can be used for the first Real Estate Renewal license.

 • No books listed at the bookstore, contact instructor